CDSoft/upp/README.md

     - the `sep` field of the table
     - the global `BLOCK_SEP` variable
     - `"\\n"`
-- other types are formated by the default `tostring` function.
+- other types are formatted by the default `tostring` function.

 ## Example